cython/cython/docs/src/userguide/numpy_tutorial.rst

 * Kurt Smith's `video tutorial of Cython at SciPy 2015
   <https://www.youtube.com/watch?v=gMvkiQ-gOW8&t=4730s&ab_channel=Enthought>`_.
-  It's longuer but some readers like watching talks more than reading.
   The slides and notebooks of this talk are `on github
   <https://github.com/kwmsmith/scipy-2015-cython-tutorial>`_.
 * Basic Cython documentation (see `Cython front page